Redefining retirement: A little of this and a little of that.

 Remember when you first started off in your career?
-Fresh-faced and ready to take on the world, the concept of retiring in the future seemed pretty cut and dry—and distant: Work hard, save, and then retire with your pension plan—supplemented by Social Security.
+Fresh-faced and ready to take on the world, the concept of retiring in the future seemed pretty cut and dried—and distant: Work hard, save, and then retire with your pension plan—supplemented by Social Security.
 Easy, right?

 The landscape of retirement has changed dramatically over the last few decades, however, and with traditional pension plans dwindling, the future of Social Security uncertain, the rising costs of health care, and now retirement right around the corner, people are rethinking their approach to retirement income.

 Consider this: Since 2007, the share of retirees (70% in 2013) indicating that Social Security is a major source of income in retirement has increased steadily.
-Unfortunately, according to the Social Security Administration, the average monthly benefit in 2014 for retired workers is only $1,294 after a 1.5% cost of living adjustment (COLA).1
+Unfortunately, according to the Social Security Administration, the average monthly benefit in 2014 for retired workers was only $1,294 after a 1.5% cost of living adjustment (COLA).1

 Now, think of your monthly expenses, including housing, food, utilities, and health care, as well as your retirement goals and dreams.
 Whether your plan is to finish your master’s degree, hike the Appalachian Trail, start your own business, or perfect your tennis game—you need to ask yourself: Will I have enough money to do it and live comfortably?

 A new approach to retirement planning: A mixed bag of income sources.

 For many pre-retirees, their anticipated retirement income may be less reliant on traditional pension plans and Social Security, and more reliant on a “pieced-together” approach.
 Indeed, according to the 2014 EBRI Retirement Confidence Survey,2 while a majority of retirees (89%) report that Social Security provides a source of income for retirement, pre-retirees expect to live on retirement income from a wide variety of sources: